-This RFO is provided to ensure conformance to the U. S. Environmental Protection Agency (EPA) radiation protection standard contained in Ref.
-1. In Ref.
-2 the NRC issued guidance on how the EPA standard is to be implemented and interfaced with its own regulations.
-The NRC guidance states that compliance with the EPA regulations is assured if the calculated dose from liquid and gaseous effluents remains below twice the limits of Ref.
-3. This RFO implements this quidance.

-This dose calculation provides assurance that all radioactive releases and direct radiation caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a MEMBER OF THE PUBLIC.
+BASES · · · · · · · · · · · · · · · · · · · BACKGROUND This RFO is provided to ensure conformance to the U. S. Environmental Protection Agency (EPA) radiation protection standard contained in Reference 1.
+In Reference 2 the NRC issued guidance on how the EPA standard is to be implemented and interfaced with its own regulations.
+The NRC guidance states that compliance with the EPA regulations is assured if the calculated dose from liquid and gaseous effluents remains below twice the limits of Reference 3.
+This RFO implements this guidance.
+APPLICABLE SAFETY ANALYSES This dose calculation provides assurance that all radioactive releases and direct radiation caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a Member of the Public.
 Chapter 15, Accident Analysis, of the FSAR (Ref.
 4) analyzes a number of anticipated process disturbances and component failures that have the potential of causing increased effluent releases and direct radiation.
 The Columbia Generating Station Environmental Report (Ref.
 5) provides estimated calculated annual doses for Columbia Generating Station.

-This RFO requires a calculation of the dose or dose commitment from all uranium fuel cycle sources.
-The method of calculation is given in the ODCM and uses the standard methodology required to satisfy the requirements of Ref.
-6. The dose is to be calculated for a MEMBER OF THE PUBLIC in the UNRESTRICTED AREA beyond the SITE BOUNDARY.
+REQUIREMENTS FOR OPERABILITY This RFO requires a calculation of the dose or dose commitment from all uranium fuel cycle sources.
+The method of calculation is given in the ODCM and uses the standard methodology required to satisfy the requirements of Reference 6.
+The dose is to be calculated for a Member of the Public in the Unrestricted Ares beyond the Site Boundary.
 This RFO adds the additional requirement that direct radiation must be added to the total dose.
-While the direct radiation from Turbine Building shine can be measurable at distances near the building it is not expected to be significant in the UNRESTRICTED AREA beyond the SITE BOUNDARY.
+While the direct radiation from Turbine Building shine can be measurable at distances near the building it is not expected to be significant in the Unrestricted Ares beyond the Site Boundary.
 This calculation must also consider other direct radiation sources such as spent fuel storage facilities.
 A direct measurement of the direct radiation can be obtained from Environmental Monitoring devices.

-This RFO is applicable at all times since effluents can be released at any time.
+APPLICABILITY This RFO is applicable at all times since effluents can be released at any time.